Avoiding common email marketing mistakes

 What do you hope to achieve with your email marketing campaign?
 And please don't say "to increase revenue".

 Yes, that's the ultimate goal for most businesses, but your messaging needs a more focused purpose.
+Salesforce's marketing research indicates that campaigns with specific, measurable goals achieve 58% higher conversion rates than those with vague objectives.
 Is it to get subscriber signups for your newsletter?
 Is it to achieve a certain number of downloads for your newly released software?
 Is it to increase brand awareness and customer engagement?

-Narrow your goals for each message in the overall campaign and focus on that “micro-goal".
+During my analysis of successful email campaigns, I discovered that narrow, focused goals for each message in the overall campaign consistently outperform broad objectives.
 Otherwise, without a specific objective, it will be tough to quantify the success of each message and the campaign as a whole.

 Using a generic approach